Dad Grilling Spice Hacks: 7 Essential Tips for Family BBQ Success

 Can I use the same spice rub for different types of meat?

 While some versatile rubs work well across multiple proteins (like our Classic BBQ Rub), each meat has unique characteristics that pair best with specific flavors.
 Beef handles bold, peppery rubs well, while chicken benefits from lighter, citrus-infused blends.
-Our Hack #7 covers ideal pairings for different proteins.
+Our Hack #7 covers ideal pairings for different proteins with scientific limitations.

 How far in advance should I apply a dry rub before grilling?